The general rule for overtime is that employees are

 in a week:

-- oil and gas workers (but not those in retail)
+- oil and gas employees (but not those in retail)

-- managers, supervisors, and employees employed in a confidential capacity
+- managers, supervisors, and employees employed in a confidential capacity.
+This includes managers and supervisors in the construction industry

 - transport (this group can average over 96 hours in two weeks)